Preface#

 Every row of data in this book represents a real person.

-The Framingham Subset: 500 participants, 22 variables.
-This dataset is the foundation for our lessons on descriptive statistics, risk, and long-term cardiovascular outcomes.
+• The Framingham Subset: 500 participants, 22 variables.
+This foundational dataset provides our landscape for teaching descriptive statistics, population risk, and long-term cardiovascular outcomes.

-The Anorexia Subset: 72 participants, 3 variables.
-This “small-sample” dataset allows us to explore the nuances of clinical trials, paired measurements, and psychological health interventions.
+• The Anorexia Subset: 72 participants, 3 variables.
+This focused, small-sample dataset allows us to explore the vital nuances of clinical trials, paired measurements, and the efficacy of psychological health interventions.

 How to Use This Book#